ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/nceas/update3.md

 #### Progress
 - Collaborated on the existing R package [`lterdatasets`](https://github.com/ucsb-ds-capstone-2021/lterdatasets)
-- Began adding our selected vignette and related files (documentation, code for processing raw data) to this package via pull requests on GitHub
+- Began adding our selected vignette with related files (documentation, code for processing raw data) to this package via pull requests on GitHub
 - Enabled GitHub Actions, which runs a CI/CD workflow to make sure our pull requests don't introduce any breaking changes and are compatible with the existing package infrastructure.
 In the future, GitHub Actions will automatically deploy changes made to our website
 - Reviewed each other's pull requests and merged them after confirming that there are no errors and that the GitHub Actions workflow passed successfully
 - Opened issues to create discussions with our teammates regarding prospective datasets that could be incorporated into the package